 Tips to shop safe and smart

-With so many aspects to Cyber Monday, it may seem challenging to get your head around all the online shops and deals.
-That's why we've prepared a shortlist of tips that could help you prepare for the day.
-For more information, be sure to check those drawn up by USA Today and those by Dough Roller.
+With so many features of Cyber Monday, it may seem difficult to get your head around all the online shops and deals.
+That's why we've prepared a short list of tips that could help you prepare for the day.
+For more information, be sure to check those prepared byand those by .

 Make sure you're safe.